-I have been talking about Seneca a lot lately and there is a good reason: I am sort of in love with the guy (sorry Chapman.)
+I have been talking about Seneca a lot lately and there is a good reason: his teachings have changed my life.
 When I was asked in a podcast interview yesterday who I think of when I heard the word 'successful', I named him.
 To have written essays which remain relevant 2000 years later is beyond impressive.
 He is the author I recommend most often.
 Seneca can be read and reread ad infinitum.
 Trust me, I have been doing that for years.

 Even if you hate books, find philosophy obnoxious, reject anything written by dead white men and work 162 hours a week, please read Seneca.
 His books are not long and are ideal for reading in small snippets of time.
 I recommend the Robin Campbell translation of 'Letters from a Stoic' and the CDN Costa one of 'On the Shortness of Life.'
 As with any ancient text, it is crucial to select the right translation.
 Versions can vary a surprising amount.
 These two are simple and somewhat accessible.